 Product liability insurance covers product-related defects for manufacturers, distributors, and retailers.
 Product liability related lawsuits typically receive the largest jury awards, which could cost your business a lot of money.
 This makes it important to have the right product liability insurance coverage to protect your business.

 In this article, we’ll cover key facts about product liability insurance including what’s covered, what’s not covered, where to buy it, and how much it costs.
-If you have specific questions about how much product liability insurance would cost for your business, Hiscox will give you a free, no-obligation quote.
-Click here to learn more.
+Be sure you get an insurance quote from a local broker who specializes in your line of business.
+Contact the pros at Insurance321 today to get started.

 Product Liability Insurance Overview